[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 The tree is dead, diseased, injured, in danger of falling, is too close to existing or proposed structures, interferes with existing utility service, creates unsafe vision of clearance or conflicts with other ordinances or regulations;

-The tree is to be removed for harvesting as a commercial product or for the purpose of making land available for farming or other agricultural activity, or is to be removed in furtherance of a forestry management plan or soil conservation plan, or to serve some other purpose which is consistent with the purposes of this chapter; or
+The trees to be removed are in furtherance of a forestry management plan or soil conservation plan, or to serve some other purpose which is consistent with the purposes of this chapter.

 The trees slated for removal are all within the exempt area.